Code-Institute-Submissions/User-Centric-Front-End-Development-Milestone-Project/README  Folder/PROJECTREADME.md

 ### Wireframes / Mock-ups Used:

-Here's the link to my first planning mock-up: https://imgur.com/7YuOs2d
+Here's the link to my first planning mock-up: [Mock-Up 1](https://imgur.com/7YuOs2d)

-Here's the link to my second planning mock-up: https://imgur.com/Q4LI45V
+Here's the link to my second planning mock-up: [Mock-Up 2](https://imgur.com/Q4LI45V)

 The mock-ups were very loosely followed.
 Even though it is not advised, I did improvise certain aspects as I saw fit.